Some links in this post may be affiliate links

 Family: Araceae

-Regal Shield is one of the fast-growing plants which grows to a height of 5 feet in about 2 years.
+Size: Regal Shield is a fast-growing plant and grows to a height of 5 feet in about 2 years.
 The heart-shaped leaves can grow upto 2 feet long.

-Regal Shield thrives in bright indirect light (filtered light).
+Regal Shield needs bright indirect light (filtered light); place it near a bright, sunless window.
 Keep it away from direct sunlight as it can cause the leaves to be faded (bleached) and to die.

 Too little light will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.
 Therefore, where the natural lighting is not adequate, use grow lights to supplement it.